Let’s take a quick look at the Lower Thames Crossing project objectives.

 To minimise adverse impacts on health and the environment

 The proposed LTC would create a toxic triangle.
-There is evidence that the whole proposed LTC route would fail against the newly proposed air quality levels inc PM2.5 that are due to be enshrined into UK law in Oct 2022.
+There is evidence that the whole proposed LTC route would fail against the newly set legally targets for air pollution inc PM2.5 that form part of the Environment Act.

-It is also estimated to emit over 5 million tonnes of carbon, which is again not compliant with the Government’s legal commitment to Carbon Net Zero.
+It is also estimated to emit around 6.6 million tonnes of carbon, which is again not compliant with the Government’s legal commitment to Carbon Net Zero.

 It would destroy greenbelt, wildlife and habitat, woodlands including ancient woodland, agricultural land including grade 1 list land, solar farms, communities, homes, businesses, lives, health and so much more.